openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Non-Pre-Registered Relying Party {#non-pre-registered-rp}

 When the RP has not pre-registered, it may pass its metadata to the Self-Issued OP in the Authorization Request.
-This mechanism is different from registration (Dynamic Client Registration or an out-of-band pre-registration) since Self-Issued OP does not return `client_id` to the RP that the RP can re-use at the Self-Issued OP.
+This mechanism is different from registration (Dynamic Client Registration or an out-of-band pre-registration) since Self-Issued OP does not return Client ID to the RP that the RP can re-use at the Self-Issued OP.

 No registration response is returned.
 A successful Authorization Response implicitly indicates that the client metadata parameters were accepted.